pakastin/javascript-date-essentials/README.md

 We get this in local time, so it's not necessarily by midnight, but in UTC it would be 00:00:00.

 ### Let's build a clock
-Not a graphical clock, but a CLI clock.
+Well, not a graphical clock, but a CLI clock.

 How can we count time to the next full second?
 Modulo is quite useful here: